dbilanoski/cheat-sheets/software-deployment-and-imaging/fog-project.md

 Official documentation [here](https://docs.fogproject.org/en/latest/).

-Prior to installing the FOG project, make sure to have the Linux box updated and configured with **static IP address** and other parameters specific to your environment.
+Prior to installing the FOG project, make sure to have the Linux box updated and configured with [[setting-static-ip-address|static IP address]] and other parameters specific to your environment.

 Also, if you are using external DHCP service, make sure that scope options 066 and 067 are configured as explained [here](https://docs.fogproject.org/en/latest/installation/network_setup.html)